LOCAL GUIDE: Q&A WITH WILL OF GOOD THANKS

 You clearly have a good sense of humor.
 Tell us more about the importance of creativity and humor at Good Thanks.

-I think if your an owner operator of a cafe or restaurant, something that is so people facing and interactive, your space will always be an extension of yourself as an owner (if your working in it) and the staff around you.
-We think food and eating and drinking should be fun and creative, and offer a bit more than just a transactional place to eat and pay.
+I think if you're an owner-operator of a cafe or restaurant [in NYC], something that is so people-facing and interactive, your space will always be an extension of yourself as an owner (if you're working in it) and the staff around you.
+We think food and eating and drinking should be fun and creative and offer a bit more than just a transactional place to eat and pay.
 We want to foster real relationships, creative partnerships through our cafe business.
 We have always said Good Thanks was to be a lifestyle cafe.

 If 2021 is a food or menu item what would it be?